 You can receive Maternity Allowance for up to a total of 39 weeks.
 That means if you take full statutory maternity leave, your final 13 weeks will be unpaid.

-If you’re self-employed, how much Maternity Allowance you get depends on how much Class 2 National Insurance you’ve paid:
+When you’re self-employed, the Maternity Allowance you get depends on how much Class 2 National Insurance you’ve paid: